 Continuing or discontinuing benefits is a serious decision that may have long-term consequences.
 Which benefits may be continued without premium and which may lapse or have disqualification periods for return are only some of the questions to consider.
 Check your collective agreement and the terms of your benefit plans.
 Call Teacher Welfare for assistance if you have any questions.

 Whether or not your pension contributions continue during your time on leave depends on the type of leave.
 For example, during any sick time paid by the board (including the health-related portion of maternity leave), you continue to contribute and accrue service the same as when you are at work.
 If you are accepted by a disability insurance company, you will continue to accrue service, but your contributions will be waived.
-For any other leave of absence, you may apply to purchase the service upon your return to work as long as you are on an employer-approved leave and return to work.
+For most other leaves of absence, you may apply to purchase the service upon your return to work as long as you are on an employer-approved leave and return to work.
 The purchase cost is full value, which depends upon your age, current service and current salary, so apply as soon as possible to minimize the cost.
 Paid sabbaticals and deferred-salary leave plans are still leaves of absence and must be purchased as above, even though you may be receiving “salary” from your employer.
 Contact the Alberta Teachers’ Retirement Fund Board directly or visit the website www.atrf.com for more information.

 Employment Insurance Benefits